Skip to content

 Review your outbound contacts

-First, view AWS CloudTrail events on the CloudTrail console for Amazon Connect.
-Then, review the Event history for the eventName of the StartOutboundVoiceContact API.
+To troubleshoot outbound contacts, confirm that you placed the call through the Amazon Connect instance and that the call reached the destination.
+First, check the AWS CloudTrail Event history for the StartOutboundVoiceContact API.
 If you see StartOutboundVoiceContact, then the request successfully reached Amazon Connect.
 If you don't see StartOutboundVoiceContact, then there's an issue with the initiator, such as Amazon Pinpoint.

-Note: For an in-progress call, the contact ID doesn't appear in the contact search.
-You can run the describe-contact AWS CLI command to determine whether the call is successful for the specific contact ID.
-If the call is ongoing, then DisconnectTimestamp doesn't return as an output.
+Note: The in-progress call might also appear in the Contact Search page.
+Run the describe-contact AWS CLI command to determine whether the call is successful for the specific contact ID.
+If the call is ongoing, then DisconnectTimestamp isn't in the command output.

 Note: It's a best practice to configure Amazon Pinpoint to stream event data to Amazon Kinesis or Amazon Data Firehose.
+For more information, see Streaming Amazon Pinpoint events to Kinesis.
 It's also a best practice to configure destination settings for Amazon Simple Storage Service (Amazon S3) to send events to Firehose.
-For more information, see Streaming Amazon Pinpoint events to Kinesis.

-If there's an issue with a StartOutboundVoiceContact event name and a LimitExceededException error code in your CloudTrail events, then you reached your outbound contact quota.
+If the StartOutboundVoiceContact event has the LimitExceededException error code in your CloudTrail events, then you reached your outbound contact quota.
 To resolve this issue, request an instance quota increase for your active concurrent campaign calls.

-Outbound call failures
+Troubleshoot outbound call failures

 If you reach your campaign quotas, then your outbound call might be unsuccessful.